 Finally, kid-friendly is the name of the game for Lancaster hotels, like the Bird-in-Hand Family Inn offering family suites, farm tours, a petting zoo, an indoor pool and hot tub, and a family restaurant.
 If you’re looking for something a bit more resort-like, book a suite or villa at the Best Western Eden Resort & Suites and enjoy the kids play and water zones plus 2 onsite dining options.

-If this a trip to Williamsburg doesn’t fit into your summer vacation, try planning a winter trip.
+If a trip to Williamsburg doesn’t fit into your summer vacation, try planning a winter trip.
 With average highs in the mid 40s, it might be a little chilly but you can break up the typical outdoor tours with stops in any of the area’s museums.
 The musicians among you will enjoy the Virginia Musical Museum and history buffs will enjoy the American Revolution Museum at Yorktown.
-Stay at the ever family-friendly Great Wolf Lodge for even more to do if the weather is bad.
+Stay at the ever family-friendly Great Wolf Lodge, with a ginormous indoor waterpark, arcade and bowling alley, for even more to do if the weather is bad.
 And try Food for Thought for a fun and entertaining meal.

 Great Wolf Lodge

 Photo: janhatesmarcia via Flickr

 Richmond and Virginia Beach, Va

 It’s always tempting to head south in winter.
 While you won’t find significantly warmer temperatures at the end of this four-hour drive, you will find a true winter beach experience.
 Rudee Tours will take you out on the ocean to watch Humpback and Fin whales making their seasonal migration along the Atlantic Seaboard.
 You can also go horseback riding on the beach, if you are brave (or bundled!) enough.